-The Gaming CEO Outlook provides a snapshot of the current and future economic health of the industry based on executive sentiment, casino visitation plans, gaming revenue, and other economic indicators.
-The Outlook comprises two separate indices:
+The Gaming Industry Outlook provides a snapshot of the current and future economic health of the industry based on executive sentiment, casino-visitation plans, gaming revenue and economic indicators.
+The Outlook includes two separate indices:

-- The Current Conditions Index measures 115.1, reflecting exceptionally strong growth in casino gaming-related economic activity relative to the prior quarter (index values above 100 indicate activity is increasing).
+- The Current Conditions Index measured 100.6, reflecting slight growth in casino gaming-related economic activity in the third quarter relative to the prior quarter (index values above 100 indicate increasing activity is increasing).

-- The Future Conditions Index stands at 102.7, indicating industry activity over the next six months is expected to expand, though not as rapidly as in Q3.
+- The Future Conditions Index increased to 99.6 but still indicates annualized industry activity over the next six months is expected to decrease slightly.

 Background & Methodology

-The Gaming CEO Outlook is prepared on the behalf of the American Gaming Association by Oxford Economics.
+The Gaming Industry Outlook Index is prepared on the behalf of the American Gaming Association by Oxford Economics and presented in partnership with Fitch Ratings.
 It provides a timely measure of recent growth and future expectations.
-The Q3 2021 release is the first release of the index with a planned bi-annual release schedule moving forward.
-As additional data become available, particularly for the Gaming Executive Panel, the Gaming CEO Outlook will be further refined.
+This is the fifth release of the index.

 Current Conditions Index:

 - The Current Conditions Index measures activity in the U.S. casino gaming industry during the most recent quarter.
-It is based on three components: gaming revenue, employment, and wages and salaries.
+It is based on three components: gaming revenue, employment and wages and salaries.
 Each component is adjusted to control for seasonal patterns and monetary measures are adjusted for inflation.
-Data is estimated through the end of Q3 2021 for each index component based on available monthly data as of the point of index calculation.
-As additional information becomes available for past quarters, the index will be re-estimated.
+Data is estimated through the most recent quarter for each index component based on available monthly data as of the point of index calculation.
+The index is re-estimated as additional information becomes available for past quarters.

 - When shown graphically, the Current Conditions Index compresses the most extreme values (index values below 80 or above 120).
-Individual observations are shown for the four most recent quarters.
-Additional history is shown as a smoothed series, similar to a moving average, to help convey shifts in industry conditions.
+Individual observations are shown as well as a smoothed series, similar to a moving average, to help convey shifts in industry conditions.

 Future Conditions Index: